A parallel algorithm for solving linear parabolic evolution equations: Introduction

 The (serial) complexity of an algorithm measures asymptotic runtime on a single processor in terms of the input size. \emph{Parallel complexity} measures asymptotic runtime given \emph{sufficiently many} parallel processors having access to a shared memory, i.e., assuming there are no communication costs.

-In \cite{Worley1991}, a lower bound was derived on the runtime of parallel algorithms for solving linear PDEs.
-Based on the insight that ``the cost of computing a solution can be no smaller than that of summing its required data'', the following was shown. \begin{theorem*}[{\cite[Thm.~3.5]{Worley1991}}] The minimum parallel complexity over all algorithms that approximate the solution of a linear PDE, to a fixed tolerance using $N$ unknowns, is proportional to $\log N$. \end{theorem*} In the context of tensor-product discretizations, with $N_t$ and $N_{\vec x}$ the discretization size in time and space, the theorem imposes a lower bound of $\mathcal O(\log(N_t) N_{\vec x})$ on the runtime of any time-parallel algorithm, and for any space-time-parallel algorithm, a lower bound of $\mathcal O(\log N_t + \log N_{\vec x})$.

-In~\cite{Horton1995}, the question is posed whether ``good serial algorithms for parabolic PDEs are intrinsically as parallel as good serial algorithms for elliptic PDEs'', basically asking if the theoretical lower bound can be attained.
+In the current context of tensor-product discretizations of parabolic PDEs, we denote with $N_t$ and $N_{\vec x}$ the number of unknowns in time and space respectively.

 The parareal method~\cite{Lions2001} aims at time-parallelism by alternating a serial coarse-grid solve with fine-grid computations in parallel.
-This way, a time-parallel complexity of $\mathcal O( \sqrt {N_t} N_{\vec x})$ is obtained.
-Combining this with parallel multigrid in space, a parallel complexity of $\mathcal O(\sqrt{N_t} \log N_{\vec x})$ may be obtained.
+This way, each iteration has a time-parallel complexity of $\mathcal O( \sqrt {N_t} N_{\vec x})$, and combined with parallel multigrid in space, a parallel complexity of $\mathcal O(\sqrt{N_t} \log N_{\vec x})$.
 The popular MGRIT algorithm extends these ideas to multiple levels in time; cf.~\cite{Falgout2014}.